cowprotocol/cow-flashloan-tester/README.md

 * The other token will be borrowed (envvars  `BORROWED_TOKEN` and `BORROWED_TOKEN_DECIMALS`).

 ### Token approvals
-ERC20 token approvals (for both collateral and borrowed tokens) are needed from the Safe wallet to CoW's Vault relayer contract in the target network (address: `0xC92E8bdf79f0507f65a392b0ab4667716BFE0110`).
+We need the following ERC20 token approvals from the Safe wallet:
+* Collateral tokens to CoW's Vault relayer contract in the target network (address: `0xC92E8bdf79f0507f65a392b0ab4667716BFE0110`).
+* Borrowed tokens to the flashloan lender contract (e.g. for Aave it would be address: `0x87870Bca3F3fD6335C3F4ce8392D69350B4fA4E2`).

-For convenience it's recommended to set up max values for the approval.
+For testing convenience it's recommended to set up max values for the approvals.

 ### Create the deposit and borrow in Aave
 In Aave, create a new deposit (`Assets to supply`) with the collateral token and a new borrow (`Assets to borrow`) with the selected borrowed token.
 This must be done with the Safe wallet.